iamishansharma/Placement-Preparation/DSA/CodeChef/Contests/README.md

 # These are my solutions to CodeChef Contest Problems

+The folders are segregates as ./year/xx-month
+Each xx-month folder contains Long, Cookoff and Lunchtime folders

-	Each file name is the problem code on Code Chef
+Each file name is the problem code on CodeChef.
 The code is self explanatory more or less.